chainstrike/chainstrike.github.io/index.md

 ### twitter [@TeamChainstrike](https://twitter.com/TeamChainstrike)
 ### keybase [/chainstrike](https://keybase.io/chainstrike)

-!!!Keep in mind that if you vote from Z to Z we will not be able to airdrop your KMD!!!

 ## NODE NA => SEND VOTE TO:

-    T: RSwdWfaDRQvxYVZNmDbxQm4QgbkTtz3NZk
+    RSwdWfaDRQvxYVZNmDbxQm4QgbkTtz3NZk

 ## NODE AR => SEND VOTE TO:

-    T: RTHLYe2E6YzZPdWyr1P1ihm3FdSqqWuNjv
+    RTHLYe2E6YzZPdWyr1P1ihm3FdSqqWuNjv

 ## NODE SH => SEND VOTE TO:

-    T: RXrQPqU4SwARri1m2n7232TDECvjzXCJh4
+    RXrQPqU4SwARri1m2n7232TDECvjzXCJh4

 ## WANT TO VOTE ANONYMOUSLY?
 SEND VOTE TO:

-    Z: zceShaEhLs37j6nMeJDcBNUEW2o1mayCERpMtz2q92sE3vCxJeeratBdRa3hg5wqtRFKvihcaDyW9c9me44SzLUYivpZXGP
+    zceShaEhLs37j6nMeJDcBNUEW2o1mayCERpMtz2q92sE3vCxJeeratBdRa3hg5wqtRFKvihcaDyW9c9me44SzLUYivpZXGP

-## FAQs

-### Can I vote with KMD I have on an exchange?

-No!
-You must use the VOTE2018 asset chain, more details coming soon.
+## Disclaimer - Please read carefully!

+### Keep in mind that if you vote from Z to Z we will not be able to airdrop your KMD

+### Do NOT send any VOTE2018 to us from an address you do not control!
+(Exchanges, etc.)

 Thank you for voting!